dudestatus/platform-test/README.md

 # Fender Digital Platform Engineering Challenge

+## Solution - how to run, and current state

+No dependencies.
+Go into the binaries directory and run the program.
+It accepts environment arg PORT.
+For testing endpoints, see server.js or use the included Postman collection with https://www.getpostman.com/.

 ## Description

 Design and implement a RESTful web service to facilitate a user authentication system.
 The authentication mechanism should be *token based*.
 Requests and responses should be in **JSON**.